Soundproofing

 block incoming sounds in more drastic ways.

-Photo: Why go to the bother of soundproofing your room if soundproofing your head will do the job just as well?
 Ear plugs are the cheapest, simplest way of getting peace and quiet.
 Here we have two of the more common kinds.
-On top, there's a cheap, comfortable, disposable foam earplug (suitable for working or sleeping).
-Underneath, there's a heavy-duty, washable and reusable airplane-style plug with ridges that bunch up inside your ears to make an effective suction seal.
-If you need "ear defenders" for industrial-strength ear protection, check the packaging to make sure you're getting the right ones.
+On the right, there's a pair of cheap, comfortable, disposable foam earplugs (suitable for working or sleeping).
+They're generally viscoelastic, which means if you scrunch them up, they take quite some time to return to shape, so hold them in place in your ear with a fingertip for 30 seconds or so to ensure a good seal.
+On the left, I'm touching a heavy-duty, washable and reusable airplane-style plug with flanges that bunch up inside your ears to make an effective suction seal.
+These are great for day-time use, but very uncomfortable for sleeping (if you put your ear against the pillow).
+If you need "ear defenders" for industrial-strength ear protection over a long period of time, check the packaging to make sure you're getting the right ones: long exposure to high levels of noise can and will damage your hearing.

 Stopping sound in its tracks